Gutenberg College: Academics

 The curriculum centers on the most influential primary texts of Western Civilization, which students study with "tutors" in round-table discussions.
 In addition, the curriculum includes the following: a weekly lecture, classes and practicums in science, art, math, foreign language and the reading of difficult texts ("microexegesis").
 The curriculum is viewed through a biblical Christian perspective, though the staff and faculty is not associated with any one denomination.
 Gutenberg offers one degree: a Bachelor of Arts in Liberal Arts.

 Coursework includes the following: two years of classical Greek; two years of German; two years of math (ancient and modern); two years of Western Civilization (Great Books readings); two years of Great Conversation (more in-depth Great Books readings), four years of Microexegesis (practicums in reading difficult texts), and several classes and practicums in physics, biology, chemistry, and art.

 All students read the same works over the four-year program.
 Readings progress through the Great Books chronologically and cycle through the history of Western Civilization twice in the four years of study.

 To promote lively discussion, classes are kept small, usually five to twelve students.
 A small number of lectures and secondary sources supplement the classic curriculum.
 At the end of the first two years, students must pass a series of comprehensive exams in order to progress to the last two years.
 During the senior year, each student writes an extensive thesis dealing with an issue discussed by two classic authors.

-Gutenberg's curriculum is demonstrative of educational perennialism.